Harfenlabor/harfenlabor.com/exampleSite/content/research/speaking-in-song-1.md

 ***

 Ottavio Dantone, conductor, outstanding cembalo and organ player, and a basso continuo autodidact, demonstrates the power of music and word through some of the key moments in Monteverdi´s masterpiece.
-Dantone shares his visionary views on the modernity of Monteverdi’s musical language in _L’Orfeo_, advocating for intuition in adapting performances to contemporary needs so as to continue to rouse through a synergy og music and words.
+Dantone shares his visionary views on the modernity of Monteverdi’s musical language in _L’Orfeo_, advocating for intuition in adapting performances to contemporary needs so as to continue to rouse through a synergy of music and words.

 You can find out more about Ottavio Dantone and his ensemble Accademia Bizantina on [https://www.accademiabizantina.it](https://www.accademiabizantina.it "https://www.accademiabizantina.it").